JuliaActuary/ExperienceAnalysis.jl/README.md

 ## Available Exposure Basis

-- `ExperienceAnalysis.Policy(period)` will give exposures periods based on the first date
+- `ExperienceAnalysis.Anniversary(period)` will give exposures periods based on the first date
 - `ExperienceAnalysis.Calendar(period)` will follow calendar periods (e.g. month or year)
-- `ExperienceAnalysis.PolicyCalendar(period,period)` will split into the smaller of the calendar or policy period.
+- `ExperienceAnalysis.AnniversaryCalendar(period,period)` will split into the smaller of the calendar or policy anniversary period.

 Where `period` is a [Period Type from the Dates standard library](https://docs.julialang.org/en/v1/stdlib/Dates/#Period-Types).